Hydrocodone Drug Test

 All drugs have a certain window of detection time, and often during a hydrocodone drug test, the substance is still detectable, even long after you’ve stopped feeling the effects.

 Also, whether or not a hydrocodone drug test will show the substance can depend on how the test is administered.

-When someone takes a hydrocodone drug test, it shows whether or not there is a certain amount of a drug metabolite in the system, and the cutoff level for whether or not a drug screener feels a certain substance is present can depend on who is doing the testing.
+When someone takes a hydrocodone drug test, it shows whether or not there is a certain amount of a drug breakdown product in the system, and the cutoff level for detection can depend on the screener’s testing preferences.

-Most of the hydrocodone in a person’s system is eliminated through their urine, and while the actual hydrocodone might not be detectable after a 24-hour window, certain metabolites including one called norhydrocodone can be detected for up to two days after use in the urine.
-Also, in heavy hydrocodone users, the norhydrocodone may be detectable for longer than two days since the drug tends to build up in the system.
+Most of the hydrocodone in a person’s system is eliminated through their urine, and while the actual hydrocodone might not be detectable after a 24-hour window, certain breakdown products, including one called norhydrocodone, can be detected for up to two days after use in the urine.
+Also, in people who use hydrocodone heavily, the norhydrocodone may be detectable for longer than two days since the drug tends to build up in the system.

 There are even some estimates showing that a hydrocodone urine test can show the drug for up to a week after the last time it was used.

-Aside from a hydrocodone urine test, other drug tests could be used as well such as blood, saliva or hair tests, but these aren’t used very often because they are more invasive and difficult to conduct.
+Aside from a hydrocodone urine test, other drug tests could be used as well such as blood, saliva or hair tests, but these aren’t used very often because they are more invasive, expensive and difficult to conduct.

 Have more questions about Hydrocodone abuse?Read the most frequently asked questions